 The WAAPA Advisory Board provides advice to Council, the School Board and the Executive Dean of the Academy where appropriate on matters such as the needs of the performing arts community, research, enhancing external relationships, community engagement, promotion and development of the academy and any other matters referred to it by Council, the School Board or the Executive Dean of the Academy.
 In addition the board and its members act as advocates for the Academy.

-The Vice-Chancellor’s Planning and Management Group provides a forum for discussion amongst senior staff on key issues, strategies and emerging opportunities, including the sharing of information and insights.
-The Group ensures the proper and timely management of the University’s activities, particularly the progression of major initiatives, and provides advice to the Vice-Chancellor to assist in his decision-making.
+The University Executive provides a forum for discussion amongst senior staff on key issues, strategies and emerging opportunities, including the sharing of information and insights.
+The University Executive ensures the proper and timely management of the University’s activities, particularly the progression of major initiatives, and provides advice to the Vice-Chancellor to assist in his decision-making.

 The Vice-Chancellor's Student Advisory Forum provides an opportunity for students to raise issues and provide advice to the Vice-Chancellor on any matters that would lead to improving access to ECU programs for motivated and capable students, and improving the experiences and outcomes of students.